What You Need to Know

 Notice: suspension of the distribution of the Precious Blood during the Eucharist – February 29, 2020

 We have received several calls about leaving churches open for prayer.
-In the interest of safety and to clarify further the directive for no gatherings in parishes, for the next two weeks we are asking that churches not be open for individual prayer throughout the day.
-We will reassess this the first of April.
-One major way to slow down the spread of this virus is to take seriously social distancing and disinfecting areas where people have been.
+On a parish by parish basis, some may be offering limited gathering for prayer for 10 or less.
+Please note, one major way to slow down the spread of this virus is to take seriously social distancing and disinfecting areas where people have been.
 Everyone needs to cooperate in order to slow the spread.
 This virus is extremely dangerous.
 An individual may be asymptomatic in the church and go home and develop symptoms.
 These directives are meant to protect our faithful and our clergy.
 Prayers may be offered from anywhere.

-- All Public Masses in every parish, school and institution in the Diocese of Jackson are suspended through April 30.
+- All Public Masses in every parish, school and institution in the Diocese of Jackson are suspended indefinitely.

 - All School Masses and Healing Masses are suspended as stated in the March 13 directives.